 For over 40 years, the beautiful ongoing renovations necessary to transform the old YMCA building into the reality of a true Irish Center, are the results of insightful and masterful planning by the GAAA Boards together with hard work, dedication and hours of volunteerism by members working diligently to accomplish each project as available funds dictate.

 The entire building is smoke-free in compliance with current legislation within Erie County.
 Inside the main entrance is the pub area.
 Music by different Irish groups is featured Friday & Saturday evenings.
 A seisiun* is held the 3rd Sunday of the month at 6 PM for musicians, dancers, singers and storytellers to participate.
+Pub Grub is offered on Tuesday, Wednesday, Friday and Saturday evenings.
+Our Fenian Fish Fry is available on Friday from 4pm on.

 For everything from weddings to fundraisers and anything in between, air-conditioned hall rentals are available with catering optional.
 The beautiful wainscoted décor of the Claddagh Room would set off any event for up to 140 seated people.
 The larger Emerald Room can seat 270 people.
 For booking or Center information, email: Mary@buffaloirishcenter.com.